Here We Go Again (Demi Lovato song): Music video

 "Here We Go Again" was directed by Brendan Malloy and Tim Wheeler, both who directed Lovato's previous video "La La Land".
 The music video was filmed on June 8, 2009, in Los Angeles, California.
 It premiered on June 26, 2009, on Disney Channel, following the premiere of Princess Protection Program (which stars Lovato).
 The video begins with Lovato in her dressing room to prepare for her concert.
 Lovato is talking to her boyfriend (portrayed by Christopher Mason) over the phone.
 After hanging up, she rips up a photograph of the two of them together, implying he ended their relationship.
 He tries to call her back, but she ignores the call and heads to the stage.
 The boyfriend is shown visiting the concert and after Lovato finished the performance, she returns to her dressing room.
 He meets her with a rose and they begin their relationship again.

 Live performances

 Lovato has performed "Here We Go Again" on several occasions.
 To promote the album, she appeared on The Tonight Show with Conan O'Brien to perform the song on July 17, 2009.
 She performed it alongside the album cut "Catch Me" on Good Morning America on July 23, while performing "Here We Go Again" only on Late Night with Jimmy Fallon and The View later the same day.
 The song was also performed during her Summer Tour 2009, where it was the closing song.
 In September 2011, Lovato performed the song during the revue concert An Evening with Demi Lovato as part of a medley with "Get Back" and "La La Land".
 She later performed the same medley during the tour A Special Night with Demi Lovato.
+"Here We Go Again" later included in the setlist of The Neon Lights Tour (2014) and Holy Fvck Tour (2022).
+Lovato performed the song in Nationwide Arena as surprise song from her It's Not That Deep Tour, on April 27, 2026.